-EXAMINATION BY-LAWS AND REGULATIONS BACHELOR OF SCIENCE (HONOURS) DEGREE IN SPEECH AND HEARING SCIENCES
+EXAMINATION BY-LAWS AND REGULATIONS

+BACHELOR OF SCIENCE (HONOURS) DEGREE IN SPEECH AND HEARING SCIENCES

-- 1) These by-laws made by the Council of the University of Kelaniya under Section 135(1) - (a) and (b) of the Universities Act No 16 of 1978 as amended by the Universities (Amendment) Act No 7 of 1985 may be cited as the Bachelor of Science Honours in Speech and Hearing Sciences by-laws No 1 of 2013 and shall come into operation with effect from 1 March 2013. - 2) Subject to these by-laws, a student may be admitted to the Bachelor of Science Honours in Speech and Hearing Sciences, if he/she - a) has been admitted as an internal student of the university, AND - b) has been registered as a student of the university for a period not less than 4 academic years, AND - c) has completed to the satisfaction of the senate, courses of study as prescribed by these by-laws and rules and regulations made there under, AND - d) has passed each course unit of the degree through evaluation at each end of semester examination within six academic years of commencement of academic work (subject to conditions stipulated in Section 19), AND - e) has paid such fees or other dues as may be prescribed by the university, AND - f) has fulfilled any other conditions or requirements as may be prescribed by the university. - 3) The courses of study and syllabi for the examinations/assessments leading to the Bachelor of Science Honours in Speech and Hearing Sciences and the number of papers, oral presentations and other forms of evaluation in each course unit shall be prescribed by the regulations made by the Senate.
+- 1) These by-laws made by the Council of the University of Kelaniya under Section 135(1) (a) and (b) of the Universities Act No 16 of 1978 as amended by the Universities (Amendment) Act No 7 of 1985 may be cited as the Bachelor of Science Honours in Speech and Hearing Sciences by-laws No 1 of 2013 and shall come into operation with effect from 1 March 2013. - 2) Subject to these by-laws, a student may be admitted to the Bachelor of Science Honours in Speech and Hearing Sciences, if he/she - a) has been admitted as an internal student of the university, AND - b) has been registered as a student of the university for a period not less than 4 academic years, AND - c) has completed to the satisfaction of the senate, courses of study as prescribed by these by-laws and rules and regulations made there under, AND - d) has passed each course unit of the degree through evaluation at each end of semester examination within six academic years of commencement of academic work (subject to conditions stipulated in Section 19), AND - e) has paid such fees or other dues as may be prescribed by the university, AND - f) has fulfilled any other conditions or requirements as may be prescribed by the university. - 3) The courses of study and syllabi for the examinations/assessments leading to the Bachelor of Science Honours in Speech and Hearing Sciences and the number of papers, oral presentations and other forms of evaluation in each course unit shall be prescribed by the regulations made by the Senate.

-- 4) Each of the examinations/assessments prescribed by these by-laws and the regulations there under shall be conducted by a Board of Examiners constituted for the conduct of that examination/assessment. - 5) Α candidate shall himself/herself for present each examination/assessment leading to the Bachelor of Science Honours in Sciences Speech and Hearing at the earliest scheduled examination/assessment after completion of the relevant course work, on the first occasion at which he/she is required to do so, provided that it shall be within the power of the Senate to declare that he/she is eligible to appear for that examination/assessment. - 6) A candidate must have evidence of satisfactory completion of the relevant mandatory coursework which is specified in the module handbook in order to be eligible to enter the end-of-course examinations/assessments.
-A student must also secure 80% attendance at practical classes and 90% attendance at clinical placements and a satisfactory competency report from clinical supervisors from all clinical placements relevant to the year's coursework in order to be eligible to sit for the relevant examination. - 7) A student who has less than the required mandatory attendance for a course unit in a given semester, without a valid excuse (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee, will not be allowed to enter the assessment of that course unit, which will be then deemed to be a failed attempt which will be given an E grade.
-The student will be required to make up the shortfall in attendance of that course unit in the subsequent year, in order to be eligible to enter the assessment.
+- 4) Each of the examinations/assessments prescribed by these by-laws and the regulations there under shall be conducted by a Board of Examiners constituted for the conduct of that examination/assessment. - 5) A candidate shall present himself/herself for each examination/ assessment leading to the Bachelor of Science Honours in Speech and Hearing Sciences at the earliest scheduled examination/ assessment after completion of the relevant course work, on the first occasion at which he/she is required to do so, provided that it shall be within the power of the Senate to declare that he/she is eligible to appear for that examination/ assessment. - 6) A candidate must have evidence of satisfactory completion of the relevant mandatory coursework which is specified by the module, in order to be eligible to enter the end-of-course examinations/assessments.
+A student must also secure 80% attendance at practical classes and 90% attendance at clinical placements and a satisfactory competency report from clinical supervisors from all clinical placements relevant to the year's coursework in order to be eligible to sit for the relevant examination.